Arch-Angel-Agency-LLC/starcom-app/src/applications/intelweb/ROUTING_INTEGRATION_COMPLETE.md

 # IntelWeb Routing Integration - COMPLETE ✅

-## Issue Identified and Fixed
+## Issue Previously
 The **IntelWeb button was routing to NodeWebApplication** instead of our new IntelWebApplication.
-The routing issue was:

-1. **MainBottomBar**: `{ id: 'nodeweb', label: 'IntelWeb' }`
-2. **Router**: `{ id: 'nodeweb', component: NodeWebApplication }`
-3. **Our IntelWeb**: Built as `IntelWebApplication` in `/applications/intelweb/`
+(Legacy id was `nodeweb`.)

+## Current State
+- Application id has been renamed to `intelweb` (Phase 0 consolidation)
+- Legacy `nodeweb` id removed from router & navigation
+- `NodeWebApplication` scheduled for archival under `archives/legacy-nodeweb/`

-## ✅ Solution Implemented
+## ✅ Solution Implemented (Historical)

-### 1. Updated Router Configuration
-- Changed import from `NodeWebApplication` to `IntelWebApplication`
-- Created `IntelWebApplicationWrapper` to adapt the component to ApplicationContext interface
-- Updated router to use the wrapper component

-### 2. Files Modified
+1. Original fix introduced `IntelWebApplicationWrapper` and mapped id `nodeweb` to new component.
+2. Consolidation step replaced id with `intelweb` to remove ambiguity.

+## Files Updated In Consolidation
-- `src/components/Router/EnhancedApplicationRouter.tsx` - Updated routing
+- `src/components/Router/EnhancedApplicationRouter.tsx` (id rename)
-- `src/applications/intelweb/IntelWebApplicationWrapper.tsx` - Created adapter component

-### 3. Integration Features
-- Proper ApplicationContext compatibility
-- CSS imports for styling
+- `src/components/MainPage/MainBottomBar.tsx` (navigation id rename)
-- Placeholder for packageId routing context
+- This document (historical context updated)
-- TypeScript compilation verified ✅

-## 🎯 Result
+## Result
-**When you click the IntelWeb button now, you should see the Obsidian-style interface we built with:**
-- Three-pane layout (left sidebar, main content, right sidebar)
-- "IntelWeb - Intelligence Vault Explorer" header
-- File explorer, graph view toggle, and metadata panels
-- Dark theme optimized for intelligence analysis
+Clicking the IntelWeb button now loads the consolidated IntelWeb interface.
+No references to `nodeweb` remain in active routing paths.

-## Technical Details
+## Next
-The routing issue has been completely resolved.
-The IntelWeb application is now properly integrated into the Enhanced Application Router system with:

-- **Security hardening complete** (all 7 action items implemented)
-- **Performance optimizations** (graph limits, D3.js cleanup, AbortController)
-- **Error boundaries** and **markdown sanitization** fully integrated
-- **TypeScript compilation verified** with no errors

-The IntelWeb you built should now be visible when clicking the IntelWeb button in the MainBottomBar.
+Archive legacy NodeWeb assets and implement migration shim for old localStorage keys if present.